top of page

 Bio

-Rose Malenfant is a multidisciplinary artist from New York, based in Brooklyn.
-Her work is material and process oriented, centered in the cycles of the body and environment.
+Rose Malenfant is a multidisciplinary artist, designer, educator and curator from New York, based in Brooklyn.
+Her sculptural practice is material and process oriented, centered in cycles of the body and environment.
 Rose uses a variety of techniques and materials including nylon pantyhose, bioplastic, silicone, gravity and time.

 Artist Statement